alex-voodoo/diaspora/features/README.md

 # Features

+## Feature index

-This directory contains isolated bot features that can be enabled or disabled independently.
+This module contains isolated bot features.

+**<a href="services/README.md">Services</a>** is the core feature that manages the user directory.
+It cannot be disabled.

+### Optional features

+**Antispam** detects and deletes spam messages

+**Glossary** maintains an explanatory dictionary for a set of specific words that are used in the community but can be confusing to newcomers.
+The feature detects such words in the discussion, highlights messages where these words are found, and can provide explanations.

+**<a href="moderation/README.md">Moderation</a>** implements public-driven moderation that aims at making the community self-regulated

 ## Design considerations